How Film Works

 367. "Teapot" Engine 1919

-368. Switching engine, 2007
+368. Switching engine , 2007

-369. Coal was railroad traffic
+369. Coal was majority of railroad traffic

-370. Process water source
+370. Process-water source

 371. Drinking water